 Our fixed-fee will apply regardless of how much work we actually do.
 In some cases this may mean we'll get relatively better paid for doing less work than in other cases, in which the fixed fee will barely cover our costs.
 This is simply the nature of the mutual gamble between a lawyer and their client when they fix a fee.

 More detail of all these matters are outlined in our Terms and Conditions, and for some products in more detailed client documents we issue for agreement prior to engagement.

 DISCOUNTS : We maintain that it would be unfair on all our clients ever to agree any requests for "mates rates" (e.g. for our suppliers), volume discounts, or sector discounts.
-Accordingly we will never agree any reduction of our published fees except for three exceptions:
+Accordingly we will never agree any reduction of our published fees except for two exceptions:

 - We have a staff discount scheme for clients related to staff members

 - Very large projects where we would expect to be repeating essentially the same job many times can be priced off-scale

 All clients may therefore rely on our assurance that no other client is paying any less.